- Published on

 Quick Multistream Diagnosis Flow

-Use this flow to classify whether your TikTok lag is rendering, encoding, network, or multistream-related instead of guessing from OBS Preview alone.
+Multistream Diagnosis Flowchart: Use this flow to classify your TikTok lag as rendering, encoding, network, or multistream-related, rather than guessing based solely on the OBS preview.

 Actionable Checklist Before You Go Live